Konamiman/MSX-UNAPI-specification/docs/MSX UNAPI specification 1.1.md

 An API implementation that installs on a mapped RAM segment must NOT be installed on a segment whose number is FFh (this is the last existing segment number on 4MByte RAM slots).
 This is necessary because the discovery procedure will use FFh as a fictitious segment number when the API implementation resides in ROM (see [Section 3.2](#32-steps-of-the-discovery-procedure)).

-When using the mapper support routines provided by MSX-DOS 2 to allocate memory, this is not an issue, since these routines will never allocate segment FFh even when it is available.
-However, when running under DOS 1 and manually selecting the segment for installation, care must be taken to not use segment FFh.
+When using [the standard mapper support routines](#appendix-a-the-standard-mapper-support-routines), this is not an issue, since these routines will never allocate segment FFh even when it is available.
+However, when that's not the case and the segment for installation must be manually selected, care must be taken to not use segment FFh.

 ### 2.9.
 Optional rule 9: Give your routines a meaningful name